BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 FaceID is great most of the time.
 I'm used to it now, but every so often I do wish I could unlock my phone without needing to point the phone towards my face.
 However, once the phone is unlocked I love how easy FaceID is.
-If I'm already using the phone, it authenticates me without requiring me to do antthing.
+If I'm already using the phone, it authenticates me without requiring me to do anything.
 My favorite use of this is with the 1Password extension for entering passwords on websites and apps.
 All I need to do is tap the suggestion in the QuickType area above the keyboard and it automatically verifies my face and enters the username and password.
 I hope FaceID gets faster over